kaanersoy/twitter-clone/README.md

 Twitter clone made with Vue.js, Vue Router, Vuex and Axios-mock-adapter(for fake REST API).

-There is no and CSS component library :)
+There is no any CSS component library :)

 > TODO: Responsive design for all views there isn't any responsive design.